 Social Security, remember, focuses on work activity limitations.
 There is nothing in these records about how much you can lift, how much you can carry, or how long you can sit.
 There is also no analysis of your pain in terms of the extent to which your pain interferes with concentration, or causes irritability that might cause tension with co-workers.

 A Social Security adjudicator would not give these notes a second look as they do not even begin to suggest limitations on your functioning.
-Even an experienced Social Security Judge will assume specific work limitations from this type of office note.
+Even an experienced Social Security Judge will not assume specific work limitations from this type of office note.
 Some judges may, however, recognize the significance of a long treatment history, and might be more inclined to accept limitations set out in your testimony.
 Other judges, however, are less inclined to believe anything unless it is in your record.

 Using Social Security’s Special Language

-As your attorney representative, I would approach this problem by studying your medical record, then creating a checklist form (called a “functional capacity” form) that tracks most of your symptoms, My forms (which are based on the official Social Security forms) also include the specific functional limitations set forth in the judge’s handbook used by your Social Security Judge.
+As your attorney, I would approach this problem by studying your medical record, then creating a checklist form (called a “functional capacity” form) that tracks most of your symptoms, My forms (which are based on the official Social Security forms) also include the specific functional limitations set forth in the judge’s handbook used by your Social Security Judge.
 Further, after representing claimants at hundreds of hearings, we know which vocational factors carry the most weight with judges.

 For example, a pain limitation that causes interference with concentration such that you would not be able to understand and carry out complex job instructions is not particularly limiting, since many jobs exist that only require you to understand and carry out simple job instructions.